About this park

 Plants, wildlife and fungi

 Visit the Atlas of Living Australia for a list of species recorded in Mirima National Park.

-We recognise and acknowledge Miriwoong people as the traditional owners of Mirima National Park.
+We recognise and acknowledge Miriwoong and Gajerrong people as the traditional owners of Mirima National Park.